 TIME LIMIT FOR AUDIT

-The time limit for submission of audit report is 7 months from the end of the year. (ie.,) For the year ended 31st March 2013, the Report shall be submitted on or before 31st of October 2013.
+The last date for filing TNVAT Audit Report is 9 month from the end of the year. (ie) 31st December every year.
+(Previously, the time limit for submission of audit report was 7 months from the end of the year). (ie.,) For the year ended 31st March 2013, the Report shall be submitted on or before 31st of October 2013.

 WHO CAN DO THE AUDIT

 A Chartered Accountant as defined in the Chartered Accountants Act, 1949 or a Cost Accountant as defined in the Cost and Works Accountants Act, 1959 can conduct the audit.